Variational online learning of neural dynamics: Introduction

 \section{Introduction}

-Finding interpretable structure in real-time from a streaming high-dimensional time series has many applications in science and engineering.
-State space models have been successful in providing a succinct description, explaining observed time series as trajectories in a low-dimensional state space.
-Taking a step further, state space models equipped with nonlinear dynamics provide an opportunity to describe the latent laws of the system that is generating the complex time series~\cite{Haykin1998,Ko2009,Mattos2016}.
-Specifically, we would like to identify a continuous nonlinear process in the state space $\vx_t$ that captures the spatiotemporal structure of a noisy observation $\vy_t$:
+Discovering interpretable structure from a streaming high-dimensional time series has many applications in science and engineering.
+Since the invention of the celebrated Kalman filter, state space models have been successful in providing a succinct, hence more interpretable, description of the underlying dynamics that explains the observed time series as trajectories in a low-dimensional state space.
+Taking a step further, state space models equipped with nonlinear dynamics provide an opportunity to describe the latent ``laws'' of the system that is generating the seemingly entangled time series~\cite{Haykin1998,Ko2009,Mattos2016}.
+Specifically, we are concerned with the problem of identifying a continuous nonlinear dynamics in the state space $\vx(t) \in \mathbb{R}^d$ that captures the spatiotemporal structure of a noisy observation $\vy(t)$:

-where $F$ and $G$ are continuous functions, and $P$ denotes a probability distribution.
+where $F$ and $G$ are continuous functions that may depend on parameter $\theta$, $\vu(t)$ is control input, and $P$ denotes a probability distribution that captures the noise in the observation; e.g., Gaussian distribution for field potentials or Poisson distribution for spike counts.